So, you have finally set up your website to master affiliate marketing, blogging, or online selling.

 When your business is more mature you can get more interested in segmenting your audience depending on what they respond to most.

-Analyzing what emails do better both in terms of engagement and sales, and take a more strategic view going forward.
+Analyze what emails do better in terms of engagement and sales, and develop a strategy around what is working best.

 From time to time, offer your subscribers the option to unsubscribe.
 You could target only people who have not engaged in say, 6 months.